digshake/CSJavaWUSTL/_sources/Module2-Choice-and-Iteration/topic-4-5-loop-analysis.rst

 |CodingEx| **Coding Exercise**

-   How many stars are printed out in the ``CountLoop`` program?
+   How many stars are printed out in the ``02CountLoop`` program?
 How many times does the loop run?
 Figure it out on paper before you run the code.

 If you made a trace table, you would know that the loop runs when i = 3, 4, 5, 6 but finishes as soon as i becomes 7 since that is not less than 7.
 So, the loop runs 4 times.
 Or you can use the shortcut formula in the note below.